Florajenner/Ocean-Cleanup/README.md

 Reference: [Python Sets](https://www.w3schools.com/python/python_sets.asp).

 ### Books
-Python For GCSE Computer Science Programming Guide by CGP Python Crash Course (2nd Edition) by Eric Matthes
+Python For GCSE Computer Science Programming Guide by CGP, Python Crash Course (2nd Edition) by Eric Matthes

 ## Next Stages
 In the future improvements could be made by giving players the option to select easy, medium or hard at the start of the game.